amerre/Todo_app/README.md

 This is a little TodoApp that I'm building with VueJs.
 I'm trying to build it as legible as possible, with the cleanest code.
 Through my journey, I will come back to it and apply stuffs that I learned to improve this little app.

+# Ideas

+- Keep tasks on localstorage
+- Double click on a task to modify it

 ## Built With

 - [Vue.js](https://vuejs.org/) - The web framework used